eanagel/RealmCombineMVVM/README.md

         }
     }

-`items` can be easily bound to a `TableViewSectionBinding` which will track changes and perform them imteractively.
+`items` can be easily bound to a `TableViewSectionBinding` which will track changes and perform them interactively.
+Here we are creating an `ObservableArray` bound to

 ### Updating ViewModel State